 - Not enough iodine.
 The thyroid gland needs the mineral iodine to make thyroid hormones.
 Iodine is found mainly in seafood, seaweed, plants grown in iodine-rich soil and iodized salt.
 Too little iodine can lead to hypothyroidism.
 Too much iodine can make hypothyroidism worse in people who already have the condition.
 In some parts of the world, it's common for people not to get enough iodine in their diets.
 The addition of iodine to table salt has almost eliminated this problem in the United States.

 Although anyone can develop hypothyroidism, you're at an increased risk if you:

 - Infertility.
-Low levels of thyroid hormone can interfere with ovulation, which impairs fertility.
-In addition, some of the causes of hypothyroidism — such as autoimmune disorder — can also impair fertility.
+Low levels of thyroid hormone can interfere with ovulation, which can limit fertility.
+Some of the causes of hypothyroidism, such as autoimmune disorders, also can harm fertility.

-- Birth defects.
-Babies born to women with untreated thyroid disease may have a higher risk of birth defects than may babies born to healthy mothers.
-These children are also more prone to serious intellectual and developmental problems.
-Infants with untreated hypothyroidism present at birth are at risk of serious problems with both physical and mental development.
-But if this condition is diagnosed within the first few months of life, the chances of normal development are excellent.
+Infants with hypothyroidism present at birth that goes untreated are at risk of serious physical and mental development problems.
+But if the condition is diagnosed within the first few months of life, the chances of typical development are excellent.

 - Myxedema coma.
 This rare, life-threatening condition can happen when hypothyroidism goes without treatment for a long time.
 A myxedema coma may be triggered by sedatives, infection or other stress on the body.
 Its symptoms include intense cold intolerance and drowsiness, followed by an extreme lack of energy and then unconsciousness.
 Myxedema coma requires emergency medical treatment.